813-229-1648

 Facing time in jail is one of the most stressful things that could happen to anyone.
 Our goal since our inception has always been to provide the very best service to our clients in a confidential and courteous manner.
 We hope you never need our services but if you do, call Bazarte Bail Bonds and allow us to use our experience to work for you.
 Serving West Florida since 1977.

-Bazarte Bail Bonds Proudly Serves the Following Areas
+Bazarte Bail Bonds Proudly Offers Services in the Following Areas

 Apollo Beach